Human papillomavirus vaccination

-- those who experienced severe allergy to the HPV vaccine in the past
+- those who had a severe reaction to an earlier HPV vaccine dose

-- anyone who is moderately to severely ill is advised to wait until a full recovery before getting vaccinated
+- anyone who is currently moderately to severely ill

 - redness or swelling